 When it comes to preventing phone damage, common sense goes a long way.
 You wouldn’t pull your phone out at a rowdy concert or keep it balanced precariously on a railing as you attempt a selfie at a roadside overlook.
+(Right?)
 However, there are countless other risky daily routines we do that can result in a broken phone or busted screen.

-And let’s face it — these days, it’s often more affordable to buy a new phone altogether than to replace the screen.
-So how can we prevent our phones from irreparable damage?
+And let’s face it — these days, it’s often more affordable to buy a new cell phone altogether than to replace the screen.
+So how can we prevent our phones from irreparable breakage?
 From being mindful of when you bring your phone out to attaching grippable accessories, here is how to stop dropping your phone once and for all.

 #1 Choose a Textured Protective Case